 Source: Vegetable Stuffed Seitan Roast

 Forget the store-bought stuff.
 This Vegetable Stuffed Seitan Roast by Yana Chistyakova is an entrée that will satisfy all your guests.
 Herbs like rosemary, thyme, and smoked paprika are worked into the seitan dough, adding to its flavor and visual appeal.
-The stuffing is made from meaty mushrooms, carrots, apple, and nuts and raisins, if desired and then the whole roast is boiled in savory vegetable broth in order to infuse it with umami flavors.
+The stuffing is made from meaty mushrooms, carrots, apples, nuts, and raisins if desired and then the whole roast is boiled in a savory vegetable broth to infuse it with umami flavors.
 Yum.

 10. Mushroom Stuffed Cannelloni With Sunflower Seed Cream

 Cannelloni are typically stuffed with meat or cheese, but these Mushroom Stuffed Cannelloni With Sunflower Seed Cream by Lenia Patsi use an all-vegetable filling instead.
-White Button and Porcini mushrooms are sautéed with aromatics, anise flavored liqueur, and cheesy nutritional yeast then blended then stuffed inside cannelloni.
+White Button and Porcini mushrooms are sautéed with aromatics, an anise-flavored liqueur, and cheesy nutritional yeast then blended and then stuffed inside cannelloni.
 It’s topped with a simple sunflower seed cream and garnished with fresh dill.
 These stuffed cannelloni are a dish fit for any special occasion.